jfpalchak/cranberry/README.md

     <img width="80%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/landing.png" alt="Cranberry landing page." />
 </p>

+> Landing page.
+If a user is already registered and authenticated when visiting the homepage, they will be redirected to their user dashboard.

 <p align="center">
     <img width="80%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/register1.png" alt="Registration page, step one." />
 </p>

+> When a user registers for an account, they will be presented with a two step registration process; the second of which is rendered upon clicking the initial 'Register' button.

 <p align="center">
     <img width="80%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/register2.png" alt="Registration page, step two." />
 </p>

+> Both the registration forms, and the sign in forms, have input validation with respective error messages.

 <p align="center">
     <img width="80%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/profilev1.png" alt="Dashboard profile." />
 </p>

+> Upon logging in, or successful registration, the user will be redirected to their personal dashboard.
+Depending on the amount of time since their quit date, or last cigarette, they will be presented with a number of motivational metrics.
+The profile page also displays additional information on how certain data points are calculated, or additional resources to help users quit smoking beyond the use of Cranberry.

 <p align="center">
     <img width="50%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/profilev2.png" alt="Dashboard profile, responsive." />
 </p>

+> Cranberry was built with responsive design in mind.

 <p align="center">
     <img width="50%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/healthv2.png" alt="Health progress, responsive." />
 </p>

+> Users can follow their progress in real time by visiting their Health page, which displays their progress and achievable health milestones.

 <p align="center">
     <img width="50%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/journals3.png" alt="Dashboard journals, responsive." />
 </p>

+> In their Journal page, users can Create, Read, Update, and Delete their own journal entries, documenting their progress and their cravings over time.

 <p align="center">
     <img width="50%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/journals2.png" alt="Dashboard journals create, responsive." />